mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

-I apologize for jumping ahead a little, but consider, for example, the brakes.
+I apologize for jumping around a little, but consider, for example, the brakes.
 The initial pressure is very good.
 They create a sense of reliability that is not found in other cars.
 However, when it really matters, they are too strong at the front, locking up early, so although the brakes are effective, it takes a long time to stop.
 I think this is due in some subtle way to the geometry of the MacPherson-type front suspension.
 As another example, perhaps because the front suspension is slightly too soft, if you drive with one wheel stuck in gravel, the stability becomes extremely poor.